RAILGUN1124/cs258-project/README.md

 |---------------------|---------------------------|
 | ![Evaluation Capacity 20](plots/evaluation_capacity_20.png) | ![Evaluation No Fine-Tune 20](plots/evaluation_capacity_20_no_fine_tune.png) |

-**Comparison**: Both configurations achieved identical **0.00% blocking rate** on evaluation, demonstrating that the standard DQN hyperparameters are already optimal for this capacity setting.
+**Comparison**: Both configurations achieved identical mean **0.00% blocking rate** on evaluation, demonstrating that the standard DQN hyperparameters are already optimal for this capacity setting.

 **Analysis**: With capacity=20, the DQN agent achieved **perfect performance** on the evaluation set with zero blocking across all 1000 episodes.
 The agent successfully learned optimal path selection strategies that balance load across the network, utilizing the available 20 wavelengths per link efficiently.
 This represents a 92% improvement over random policy (which achieves ~62% blocking) and 60% improvement over shortest-path heuristics.